eradman/entr/README.md

 responds to file system events by executing command line arguments or by writing to a FIFO.

-`entr` was written to provide to make rapid feedback and automated testing natural and completely ordinary.
+`entr` was written to make rapid feedback and automated testing natural and completely ordinary.

 Installation - BSD, Mac OS, and Linux
 -------------------------------------